MontrealAI/AGI-Alpha-Node-v0/README.md

 ## Mission & Highlights

 AGI Alpha Node v0 is the command spine for validator-weighted α-work units.
 It couples blockchain truth with high-intensity compute routing so that a single owner can steer a fleet of agents, enclaves, and validators in real time.
+The runtime is engineered as an unstoppable cognition engine—coordinating swarms, treasury, and governance with machine accuracy while remaining entirely under owner command.

 * **Unified Metering:** [`src/constants/workUnits.js`](src/constants/workUnits.js) defines α-WU from first principles and powers every on-chain reward, KPI, and treasury shift.
 * **Owner Supremacy:** [`contracts/AlphaNodeManager.sol`](contracts/AlphaNodeManager.sol) provides fine-grained ownership controls—pause, resume, reassign validators, rotate ENS identities, and redirect stakes instantly.